finos/morphir/docs/snowpark/snowpark-backend.md

 # Snowpark Backend

-**TODO**

-**Snowpark** backend uses Scala as its JVM language.
+The Morphir **Snowpark** backend generates Scala code that uses the [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/scala/index) API .

 ## Generation conventions and strategies

-The **Snowpark** backend supports two basic code generation strategies:
+The **Snowpark** backend supports two main code generation strategies:

-- Generating code that manipulates DataFrame expressions
+- Generating code that manipulates [DataFrame](https://docs.snowflake.com/en/developer-guide/snowpark/scala/working-with-dataframes) expressions
 - Generating "plain" Scala code

-The backend uses a series of conventions for deciding which strategy is used to convert the code of a function.
-The conventions apply to types and function definitions.
+The backend uses a series of conventions for deciding which strategy is used to convert the a function.
+These conventions apply to the way types and function are defined.

 ### Type definition conventions

-Type definitions in the input **Morphir IR** are classified according to the following conventions:
+Type definitions in the input **Morphir IR** are classified using the following conventions:

 #### Records that represent tables

 Records are classified as "representing a table definition" according to the types of its members.
-A DataFrame compatible type is one of the following:
+A [DataFrame](https://docs.snowflake.com/en/developer-guide/snowpark/scala/working-with-dataframes) compatible type is one of the following:

 - A basic datatype
   - Int